wesleywerner/snowflakes/README.md

 ### Rotate the star ([commit](https://github.com/wesleywerner/snowflakes/commit/f7806ca473f5f807943d4ebd437c8b8578870163))

-Rotate the star above the tree, we calculate the center of the star image on preload for later:
+Rotate the star above the tree, we calculate the centre of the star image on pre-load for later:

 **JS**